 The directors are responsible for the other information.
-The other information comprises the corporate information and the directors' report, but does not include the financial statements and our auditor's report thereon.
+The other information comprises the corporate information, the directors' report and the five-year financial summary, but does not include the financial statements and our auditor's report thereon.

 Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.